IndraNandagopal/python-api-challenge/README.md

 After each pair of plots, explained what the linear regression is modeling.

-Defined a 'function' that created these charts based on different parameters.
+Defined a `function` that created these charts based on different parameters.

 ### Part 2: VacationPy